davidzeng0/yasha/docs/Track.md

 	description: string; // playlist description
 	first_track: Track; // if a playlist and track are queried at the same time, this is the track

+	get url(): string | null; // url to playlist

+	// metadata like title, description, and url are only guaranteed to be available if it's first fetch from api
+	// aka offset = 0 or continuation = null

 	async next(): Promise<TrackPlaylist | null>; // get next page of results }